Larrie Del Martin, President & CEO

 Prior to her consulting work, Kelleher held a 12-year career with the Muscular Dystrophy Association (MDA) of Greater Georgia.
 While with MDA, she led multiple areas of fundraising and outreach, including special events and individual and corporate giving for the southeast region.
 Her expertise in fundraising, coupled with her exceptional relationship building and communications skills, led her to exceed revenue goals by at least 50% each year.

 A native of the Atlanta area, Kelleher began her career in the hospitality industry at the Atlanta Convention and Visitors Bureau (ACVB), followed by director of sales positions at convention hotels in Bozeman and Helena, Montana.
 Kelleher serves on the Board of the Atlanta chapter of the Association of Fundraising Professionals and will serve as the 2015 Chair of the National Philanthropy Day luncheon.
-She enjoys volunteering for Lifeline Animal Project, gardening, traveling, reading, and spending time in the mountains.
+She enjoys volunteering for several animal rescue organizations, gardening, traveling, reading, and spending time in the mountains.
 She holds a Bachelor of Arts in Journalism and English from Brenau Women’s College in Gainesville, Georgia.